 Inspired by an Atlantic Seaboard pier, the Flying Fish features a floor-to-ceiling backlit glass Ferris wheel, a decorative roller coaster studded with light bulbs, whimsical bronze flying fish light fixtures, and columns covered with fish scales!
 The chefs, headed by Chef Robert Curry, prepare your meal at the open show kitchen.
 While game and vegetarian items appear routinely on the menu, Flying Fish is truly a seafood lover's paradise.
 The oak-fired dayboat scallops with lemon/tarragon risotto are just to die for, and the chardonnay steamed mussels have been called "the best ever" by someone who should know.
 Desserts are amazing as well, including warm chocolate lava cake and fresh fruit cobblers.
 Wine pairings also are on the menu.
 Although this restaurant seems very adult, it is surprisingly kid-friendly, with a scavenger hunt for younger guests printed on their menu.
 The Flying Fish Cafe is open daily from 6-11 p.m. for dinner only.

 Garden Grove - at the WDW Swan.
-A tropical garden gazebo by day, which magically transforms into a "Gulliver's Travels" wonderland at night.
 There's breakfast and lunch at the Garden Grove daily -- the breakfast buffet features Disney characters on Saturday.
 There are themed dinner buffets and Disney character visits nightly.
 DVC members receive a 20% discount on food and beverage (excluding gratuities, tax and alcoholic beverages -- not valid on major holidays).